openrobotics/osra-policies-and-procedures/infrastructure_project_charter.md

    1. Consensus of all PMC Constituents present in the meeting in which the decision is being made, provided that meeting meets the necessary criteria for decision making specified in ARTICLE 4 of this Charter.
       The decision shall take effect at the close of the meeting of the PMC in which that decision was made.

-   1. Asynchronous vote after the meeting ends, with a simple majority of all PMC Constituents enabling the decision to be carried, provided ratification of the decision by the TGC is given within the next two TGC meetings following the closing of the vote.
+   1. Asynchronous vote after the meeting ends.
       The voting period shall be not less than three days and not more than one week.
+      A two-thirds (2/3) majority of all PMC Constituents is required for the decision to be accepted, or a one-half (1/2) majority of all PMC Constituents combined with ratification by the TGC within the next two TGC meetings following the closing of the vote.
+      The decision shall take effect immediately upon the announcement of the result by the Project Leader, or upon ratification by the TGC, when required.
+      The Project Leader shall announce the result before or during the next meeting of the PMC after the vote closes.

+   1. Asynchronous vote after the meeting ends.
+      The voting period shall be not less than three days and not more than one week.
+      Unanimous consent of all PMC Constituents is required for the decision to be accepted.
+      Dissenting votes must provide justification privately to the Project Lead and/or the Chair of the TGC, or publicly to the PMC.
-      The Project Leader shall announce the vote before or during the next meeting of the PMC after the vote closes.
+      The Project Leader shall announce the result before or during the next meeting of the PMC after the vote closes.
+      The announcement of the result shall include all publicly-provided justification for dissent.
+      The minutes shall record only the result of the vote and the public justifications for dissent.
-      The decision shall not take effect until ratified by the TGC.
+      The minutes shall not record which PMC Constituents dissented.Members

 1. If, upon receiving notice of a meeting in which one or more decisions are to be made, a PMC Constituent requests by e-mail to the Project Leader an asynchronous vote for a decision, then the Project Leader must commence an asynchronous vote for that decision by suitable means, as stipulated by this Charter, within one week of the meeting in which that decision was to be taken.